 As Chairman, it remains my responsibility, working with my fellow board members, to ensure that good standards of corporate governance are embraced throughout the Company.
-Given the smaller size of the Company and, in particular, inherent limitations on headcount and cost, there will always be a balance between best practice governance protocols and a practical application of these.
+Given the smaller size of the Company and, in particular, inherent limitations on headcount and cost, there will always be a balance between best practice governance protocols and a practical application of these, however, the Company continues to strengthen governance across the group.
+The appointment of two independent non-executive directors, Allegra Hosford Schierer in 2023 and Linda Havard in 2024 has been central to these initiatives.
 As a board, we set clear expectations concerning our culture, values and behaviours.
 We believe that by encouraging the right way of thinking and behaviour across all our people, our corporate governance culture is reinforced, enabling us to conduct business sustainably and responsibly, whilst trying to deliver value for our shareholders.